 Stewart Kelly - Face to Face 1, Ink and Machine Embroidery on Paper

 Stewart Kelly – Trace 4, Ink, Wax and Machine Embroidery on Paper

 I enrolled on the BA (Hons) Fashion and Textiles Design course at Liverpool John Moores University with a view to pursuing the textiles pathway on the programme.
-I selected this course as it allowed a considerable amount of creative freedom.
 Throughout the course I was able to explore different aspects of art and design including life drawing, computer aided design, weaving, dyeing, screen printing, embroidery and fabric manipulation techniques.

+Stewart Kelly - Face to Face 1, Ink and Machine Embroidery on Paper